 Yes, 45 liters is more space than most people will need in a day hiking pack.
 The sweet spot for day packs is more like 15 – 30 liters, which is enough space for a day’s worth of food and water, warm layers or rain gear, safety essentials, and other small items.

 That said, a 45 liter pack is on the small side for multiday backpacking, which makes it better suited for day hiking than most backpacking packs.
-If you have a 45 liter pack that’s comfortable and fits you well, there’s no reason you can’t day hike with it.
+If you have a 45 liter pack that’s comfortable and fits you well, especially if it’s a lightweight minimalist style, there’s no reason you can’t day hike with it.

 Especially if you’re tackling a long day hike or preparing for tumultuous weather, you’ll be glad to have the extra space.
 Some packs even have compression straps that can be cinched down to make a smaller load more comfy and stable inside a larger pack.